-Concept Test (CT) (5% of Final Grade)
+Concept Test (CT)

-The instructor poses a problem based on key concepts and computer-based prototyping tools used for visualization and communication to support project requirements ensuring user-centric design is applied.
+The instructor poses a problem based on key concepts of software test optimization, automation, risk-based testing, and the ISO 9000 standards.
 After reflecting on the problem, students submit their response and the instructor review them without providing a correct answer.
 Students discuss their thought process and solution with a peer.
-Students then commit to an answer and re-submit their responses.
-The instructor reviews the responses and thought processes with the correct answer.
+Students then commit to an answer and re-submits their responses.
+Instructor reviews responses and thought processes with the correct answer.